 Urgent Care Treatment for Strep Throat & COVID-19

 Of course, only a trained medical professional will be able to determine whether you have strep throat, COVID-19, or another disease entirely.
 If you’re experiencing symptoms and happen to be in our service area, we encourage you to schedule a virtual visit with PhysicianOne Urgent Care.
 Depending on the circumstances, we may direct you to undergo COVID-19 testing or visit one of our urgent care centers for in-person treatment.
+If you’ve taken an at-home COVID-19 test and have questions about your results, we can help with that too.
 Contact us today if you have any questions.